Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 * vm_list ``'update_rows': self.postprocess_qs([club])`` list of rows to be updated for ``ClubEquipmentGrid``
 * vm_list ``'equipment_grid_view': {'prepend_rows': ...}`` list of rows to be updated for ``EquipmentGrid``

-``EquipmentGrid`` is much simiplier because it does not define custom actions.
+``EquipmentGrid`` is much simpler because it does not define custom actions.
 It's just used to display both already existing and newly added values of particular ``Club`` related ``Equipment`` model instances::

     class EquipmentGrid(KoGridView):